 |A 100g serving of raw beets provides:|

-Beetroots have long been used for medicinal purposes, primarily for disorders of the liver as they help to stimulate the liver's detoxification processes.
-The plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin; a powerful agent, thought to suppress the development of some types of cancer.
+The plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin; a powerful agent, thought to help suppress the development of some types of cancer.

 Beetroot is rich in fibre, exerting favourable effects on bowel function, which may assist in preventing constipation and help to lower cholesterol levels too.

-Beetroot fibre has been shown to increase the level of antioxidant enzymes in the body, (specifically one called glutathione peroxidase), as well as increase the number of white blood cells, which are responsible for detecting and eliminating abnormal cells.
-Beets are also one of the richest sources of glutamine, an amino acid, essential to the health and maintenance of the intestinal tract.
+Beetroot fibre has been shown to increase the number of white blood cells, which are responsible for detecting and eliminating abnormal cells.
+Red beetroots have been ranked as one of the 10 most potent antioxidant vegetables and are also one of the richest sources of glutamine, an amino acid, essential to the health and maintenance of the intestinal tract.

 Other studies have looked at the effect of beetroot juice on blood pressure.
 A reduction in blood pressure is beneficial for the avoidance of heart disease and stroke.
 Studies state that nitrate rich foods like beetroot may help in heart attack survival.